ripsawridge/site/site/contents/_cma/1998/daniels.md

 the valley carved by the Hyak glacier above us.
 We ascended the valley along a rushing stream, admiring the warm, dry, fun-to-climb rock on the way.
-Eating lunch at the toe of the now-small glacier, we planned to climb to the Daniels ridgetop 1200 feet above.
+Eating lunch at the toe of the now-small glacier, we planned to climb to the Daniel ridgetop 1200 feet above.
 Strapping on crampons for the hard snow, we headed up on our favorite medium: snow!
 Ah, the satisfying crunch of it...good steps and good views.
 Whoa!
 What's that?